sleepymalc/pbb.wtf/content/posts/2022-02-26-Marta/index.md

 "Cmd+Return" "core.open.with"
 ```
 This allows you to open a file with different apps.
 Personally, I use [Keka](https://www.keka.io/en/), which is a portable, powerful but light-weight file archiver.
 Say I just zipped the newly created `text.txt` file and want to
-unzip it, I can just simply press `Cmd + Return`, then we will see the following
+unzip it, I can just simply press `Cmd+Return`, then we will see the following

 <p align="center">
 	<img src="./open.png"/>